-Cystic Fibrosis
+Cystic Fibrosis (CF)

-On-Going Phase 2B Study
+Ongoing Phase 2B Study

-In January 2018, the Company initiated a Phase 2b study in cystic fibrosis which is being supported by an award for up to \$25 million from the Cystic Fibrosis Foundation.
-The Phase 2b multicenter, double-blinded, randomized, placebo-controlled study is expected to enroll approximately 415 subjects with CF who are at least 12 years of age and at increased risk for pulmonary exacerbations.
+In January 2018, the Company initiated a Phase 2b study in CF which is being funded in part by a development award for up to \$25 million from the Cystic Fibrosis Foundation (CFF) and is expected to be completed in 2020.
+The Phase 2b multicenter, double-blinded, randomized, placebo-controlled study is expected to enroll CF subjects who are at least 12 years of age and at increased risk for pulmonary exacerbations.
 The primary outcome is the event rate of pulmonary exacerbations which is the average number of pulmonary exacerbations per subject per time period.
 Secondary efficacy outcomes include other measures of pulmonary exacerbations, change in Cystic Fibrosis Questionnaire-Revised Respiratory domain score and change in forced expiratory volume in 1 second (FEV1), % predicted.
-The study will be conducted in approximately 100 sites across North America, Europe, Israel and Australia.
+The study is a multi-center international study expected to enroll 415 patients.
 Subjects will be centrally randomized to one of three cohorts to receive lenabasum 20 mg twice per day, lenabasum 5 mg twice per day, or placebo twice per day for 28 weeks, with 4 weeks follow-up off active treatment.
 This Phase 2b CF study was designed with input from the Therapeutic Development Network of the Cystic Fibrosis Foundation and the European Cystic Fibrosis Society Clinical Trials Network.
-The Company expects to complete this study and report top line data in the first half of 2020.